cpp-lln-lab/CPP_HPC/hpc_ucl_ane.md

 amounts of data, a **Big-data friendly** cluster will be installed.
 Spread this information.

-### CISM: “CISM” stand for “Calcul Intensif et Stockage de Masse” [Center for High Performance Computing and Mass Storage] {#cism-“cism”-stand-for-“calcul-intensif-et-stockage-de-masse”-[center-for-high-performance-computing-and-mass-storage]}
+### CISM: “CISM” stand for “Calcul Intensif et Stockage de Masse” [Center for High Performance Computing and Mass Storage]

 - CISM is part of the CECI
 - [https://uclouvain.be/en/research/cism](https://uclouvain.be/en/research/cism)